kayex/sirius/README.md

 >**kayex**: Awesome 👍

 ### quotes
-Avoids breaking blockquotes when the quote contains newlines.
+Avoids breaking blockquotes that contain newlines.

 >**kayex**: >This is
            a multi-paragraph